-While physically resembling the shapes of traditional scotch whisky pot stills, that are subtle differences in the pot shape, the reflux ball, the neck (diameter and shape) and finally the lye pipe.
+While physically resembling the shapes of traditional scotch whisky pot stills, there are subtle differences in the pot shape, the reflux ball, the neck (diameter and shape) and finally the lye pipe.
 The additional reflux we create from our own design is significant in shaping our spirits.

 Our distilling cut point is very high and extremely narrow.
 It varies from batch to batch of course, but it’s typically between 14% and 17% of the distillate that comes out of the still.
 This crafts a new make that we believe will create the perfect marriage with oak casks.

 We have leveraged the decades of whisky and spirit making experience within our executive team and combined this with in-depth understandings of our raw ingredients, mashing process, fermentation approaches, unique stills, and ageing environment.
 We believe that this will create smooth, rich, complex and lingering whisky.